Waztom/fragalysis-devcontainer/README.md

 In Visual Studio Code open the extensions panel (left-hand panel or using Ctrl+Shift+X ) and search for "<em>Remote - Containers</em>" and click **Install**.

-Once installed a box with two arrows pointing in opposite directions should appear in the bottom left corner of Visual studio code
+Once installed a box with two arrows pointing in opposite directions should appear in the bottom left corner of Visual Studio Code
 <br>
 <br>